Vegan Tater Tot Hotdish

 To assemble, spoon the veggie mixture into 4 ovenproof dishes or bowls, then top with the tater tots.

-Place the pies in the oven and cook for about 10 minutes until bubbling.
+Place the dishes in the oven and cook for about 10 minutes until bubbling.
 Let cool slightly before serving.